-Rebecca Rowland grew up in Western Massachusetts (USA) but spent most of her adult life in the Boston area.
-She travels often and every [real] location she includes in her stories is a place she’s lived or visited: the rusting black Volkswagen belonging to her serial killer’s disarticulated victim in Pieces was the car she drove until recently, and the house where Dennis Sweeney resides is where she currently makes her home.
+Rebecca Rowland grew up in Western Massachusetts (USA) but spent most of her early adult life in the Boston area.
+She travels often and every [real] location she includes in her stories is a place she’s lived or visited.

-A firm believer in we reap what we sow and what goes around, comes around, she tries always to treat the gifted writers in her anthologies with the respect and honor they deserve.
+A firm believer in what goes around, comes around, Rebecca strives to treat the authors in her anthologies with the respect and honor they deserve.
 Her narrative models are Chuck Palahniuk, Joyce Carol Oates, Tom Perrotta, and A.M.
-Homes.
+Homes